DogeTennant/OneInTheChamberReborn/README.md

 **One in the Chamber** is back!
 Feature-rich and reborn minigame plugin for Paper/Spigot 1.21+

 > This repository contains documentation only.
-The plugin jar is available on...
-[BuiltByBit](https://builtbybit.com/resources/one-in-the-chamber-reborn.97587/)
+The plugin jar is available on [BuiltByBit](https://builtbybit.com/resources/one-in-the-chamber-reborn.97587/) and [Polymart](https://polymart.org/product/9469/oneinthechamber-reborn)

 ---